NatLibFi/NDL-VuFind2-Vagrant/README.md

   - Mac users, (**NFS is now default**) admin password will be asked with every `vagrant up` & `vagrant destroy` unless you once run `sudo scripts/nfs-sudoers_mac.sh` or manually modify sudoers.
 See the previous link for more information.
   - Linux users, first remove the _if-else-end_ conditioning regarding _darwin_ in _Vagrantfile_, install `nfsd`, either manually modify sudoers or run `sudo scripts/nfs-sudoers_ubuntu.sh` or `sudo scripts/nfs-sudoers_fedora.sh` based on your platform.
 Please see <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> for details.
   - Windows users are out of luck as NFS synced folders are ignored by Vagrant.
+- Virtualbox v6.1.x is known to have some permission issues on occasion, especially with macs.
+Make sure you have given full disk access to Terminal in _System Prefences > Security & Privacy > Privacy_ (also check for relevant programs if using integrated terminal in VSCode etc.).
+More <a href="https://github.com/hashicorp/vagrant/blob/80e94b5e4ed93a880130b815329fcbce57e4cfed/website/pages/docs/synced-folders/nfs.mdx#troubleshooting-nfs-issues">NFS troubleshooting</a>.
 - If running Solr, VirtualMemory needs to be at least around 2048, which should work.

 ### Resources